antoniocapelo/antoniocapelo.github.com/_posts/2013-08-15-time-flies.md

 - capelo
 ---

-Times passes quickly indeed: Just about 3 years ago I was a young Civil Engineer and I was one of the few that indeed had a job with proper conditions.
+Times passes quickly indeed: Just about 3 years ago I was a young Civil Engineer and I was one of the "few" that indeed had a job with proper conditions.
 Still, I wasn't satisfied with what I was doing and didn't feel that I belonged at all.
 Now I'm on my senior year of Informatics Engineering and have just started working on a great company.
 Got a lot of studying to do, and a lot to catch up, but I'm really happy! :)

 The week before I started working, I was thinking about this and decided to make a clock based on HTML+CSS+JavaScript from scratch, just to kill some free time.